 You'd think that one of the last places that you'd find a big St. Patrick's Day celebration would be in Hawaii, but that's simply not the case.

-One of the most prominent was James Campbell who was born in Londonderry and who, following his arrival in Hawaii in 1849, married a Maui chiefess and who became of the largest landowners in the islands.
+One of the most prominent was James Campbell, who was born in Londonderry.
+Following his arrival in Hawaii in 1849, he married a Maui chiefess and became of the largest landowners in the islands.
 Today, the James Campbell Company which succeeded the 107-year old estate of James Campbell in 2007, remains one of the largest real estate investment management and property development companies in Hawaii.

-On the island of Oahu there are some great ways to celebrate the Irish traditions of Hawaii and the Irish in you as a visitor.
+On the island of Oahu there are some great ways to celebrate the Irish traditions of Hawaii as both a resident and a visitor.

 Located at 2 Merchant Street in Honolulu, Murphy's Bar and Grill has historically played host to the island's largest St. Patrick's Day celebration.
 In fact, it has gotten so large over the years that it has become a full-blown block party which the brewers of Guinness have called "the single biggest St. Patrick's Day party any one bar throws in the United States."

-This year will be Murphy's 29th annual St. Patrick's Day celebration.
-Everything starts at 11:00 a.m. on March 17 with great Irish fare, drinks, and a "keiki fair" with face painting, balloons, crafts, and story telling.
+The annual St. Patrick's Day celebration starts at 11:00 a.m. on March 17 with great Irish fare, drinks, and a "keiki fair" with face painting, balloons, crafts, and story telling.
 As has become their tradition, for every pound of corned beef sold, $2.00 is donated to the Hawaii Children's Cancer Foundation.
 Don't miss out on the dessert booth, featuring delicious homemade treats such as Irish whiskey cake, Bailey's cheesecake, and key lime pie.

-The big part of the day begins at 5:30 p.m. when Murphy's closes down Merchant Street from Nu'uanu Avenue to Bethel Street; Nu'uanu Avenue from King Street to the Nimitz Highway; and Marin...
-Lane from Smith Street to Nu'uanu Avenue.
-Live performers hit up the street stage, and Murphy's brings out even more kegs of beer, other spirits and traditional Irish food, and the block party begins.
-Entertainment will be provided by the local Irish band Doolin' Rakes and the local band Elephant.
+The big part of the day begins at 4:00 p.m. when Murphy's closes down Merchant Street from Nu'uanu Avenue to Bethel Street; Nu'uanu Avenue from King Street to the Nimitz Highway; and Marin Lane from Smith Street to Nu'uanu Avenue.
+Live performers hit up the street stage, and Murphy's brings out even more kegs of beer, spirits, and traditional Irish food.

-The event will start across from the Navy Lodge in Ford Island.
+The event starts across from the Navy Lodge in Ford Island.
 The run begins promptly at 7:00 a.m.
 Arrive early to get your packet.
 Parking attendants will be on site to help you.